 It’s natural to observe differences in the behaviors of aging family members over time.
 Particularly after a prolonged absence, these changes could be fairly noticeable.
 But how do you know if these changes are typical signs of aging, or if they signal something more concerning?

-Traci Dobronravova, Director for Seniors At Home, suggests watching for changes in these key areas:
+Juli Koffman, Director of Seniors At Home, suggests watching for changes in these key areas: